matthias152/CryptoSite/README.md

 Repository for python django web project using cryptocurrency API

 Current task:
-- table functionality
+- make buy option to be able to buy more of given cryptocurrency
-- buy/sell option
+- sell option

 Backlog:
-- User login/registration
 - History of transactions

 ## How to run